Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -3-twofiles - displays the content of /etc/passwd and /etc/hosts.
 -4-lastlines - Display the last 10 lines of /etc/passwd.
 -5-firstlines - displays the first 10 lines of /etc/passwd.
+-6-third_line - displays the third line of the file iacta.